MisterDROG/Union-bindings/README.md

 For the future, there are plans to work with adaptability and add feedback forms.

-The site was developed by Igor Drogayitsev.
+The site was developed by Igor Drogaitsev.